-How To Transfer Photos From iPhone To Computer
+How To Transfer Photos From iPhone To Computer (PC or Laptop)

 IPhones are famous for their amazing photographic abilities.
 They’re also always with us, even when our dedicated cameras are not.
 That means our Camera Roll can get filled up pretty fast.